 The first seven columns are regular form guide information.
-This includes horse number, last 10 starts, horse name, trainer, jockey, barrier and weight.
+This consists of saddlecloth number, last ten starts, horse name, trainer, jockey, barrier and weight.

-Following that comes the information from our professional analyst:
+Following that comes the information from Trevor himself:

-Map: the runner’s expected settling position in the race, as judged by the analyst.
+Map: the runner’s expected settling position in the race, as per Trevor’s speed map.
+As a member, you also get a copy of Trevor’s speed maps for the meeting.

-Market percentage (Mar %): this is the winning chance percentage that the analyst has assigned to the horse after doing the form.
+Market percentage (Mar %): this is the winning chance percentage that Trevor has assigned to the horse after doing the form.
+As a punter, Trevor frames his markets to around 85% or 90%: this builds in a margin for him on his rated prices when looking for overlays.

 Rated (rated price): this is calculated from the market percentage, and expresses the horse’s chances as a decimal price.
 If the bookies are offering a price greater than this, the horse is an overlay (‘overs’) or a value bet.
 If the available price is lower, it’s an underlay (‘unders’) and backing the horse would not represent value.

 Stake: this is the recommended stake if backing the horse.
 The default setting is to collect five units (ie. 5% of your total betting bank) on the rated price for each bet.
-However, if the analyst is more or less confident on a certain race, they may adjust the confidence level on the sheet accordingly.
+However, if Trevor is more or less confident on a certain race, they may adjust the confidence level on the sheet accordingly.
 The example shows a confidence level of 100% (the default) – adjusting this simply changes the figures in the stake column in line.
 For example, changing this figure to 200% would double all stake amounts.
+You can change this yourself on the sheet as well to reflect increased or decreased confidence in the race.

 Outlay: this is simply a $ figure for the stake based on your own unit size.
 The default is $100 per unit, however punters enter your own betting bank into the spreadsheet and the outlays automatically adjust to reflect their unit size.